White & Nerdy: Music video

 Further interspersed among these shots are additional shots of Yankovic demonstrating his "white and nerdy" life.
-One scene shows Yankovic vandalizing the Wikipedia page for Atlantic Records, replacing it with the words (in a large font size) "YOU SUCK!", referencing his then-recent trouble with the company in getting permission to release "You're Pitiful", a parody of James Blunt's song "You're Beautiful".
+One scene shows Yankovic vandalizing the Wikipedia page for Atlantic Records, replacing it with the words (in a large font size) "YOU SUCK!", referencing his then-recent troubles with the company in getting permission to release "You're Pitiful", a parody of James Blunt's song "You're Beautiful".
 Fans of the video have replicated the action depicted in the video several times.
 The video shows a fictional Trivial Pursuit card, with questions that include the location of the largest ball of twine (a reference to his song "The Biggest Ball of Twine in Minnesota"), on what page Harry Potter would die in the next book, and the number of Wicket men there are on a 43-Man Squamish team (there are five).

 The video includes other cameos.
 The Impala's "OG4LIFE" license plate refers to Ice-T's 1991 album Original Gangster.
 Seth Green, whom Yankovic had known for some time, appears in front of a wall display of action figures.
 Green also provided a number of the props for the video.
 Judy Tenuta, a regular on The Weird Al Show who also previously appeared in "Headline News", plays the woman who receives a surge protector as a present.
 Other actors were recruited by Yankovic through his MySpace page, from which he received extras who said they would appear for free.
 The video's comic book store is Golden Apple Comics in Los Angeles, California.